th-in-gs/YACYAML/ReadMe.md

 ## YACYAML?

-YACYAML stood for "Yet Another Cocoa YAML", but I think it deserves better than that now.
+YACYAML stood for _Yet Another Cocoa YAML_, but I think it deserves better than that now.

 ## Thanks to

-The creators of YAML.
-<i>why the lucky stiff</i> for his <i>Syck</i> YAML parser, and Will Thimbleby for his Cocoa extensions to Syck.
+_why the lucky stiff_for his _Syck_ YAML parser, and Will Thimbleby for his Cocoa extensions to Syck.
 Syck's now sadly rather old and somewhat busted, but it's what originally got me using YAML.
-Kirill Simonov for libyaml, which YACYAML is based on, and without which I don't think I'd have contemplated this.
+Kirill Simonov for [libyaml](http://pyyaml.org/wiki/LibYAML), which YACYAML uses to parse and emit raw YAML, and without which I don't think I'd have contemplated this.